saucelabs/sauce-school/codelabs/Module1_SeleniumJava.md

 Frameworks provide both tools and guidelines for creating and designing test suites.
 They can include coding standards, test-data handling methods, Page Object Models, processes for storing test results, and information on how to access external resources.

 So far, you’ve learned a bit about how the code on your end communicates with the W3C WebDriver using Selenium.
 This isn’t the whole picture, however.
 There are other tools that enable you to write and implement test code.
 Usually, runners and frameworks are used alongside the base programming language that help give structure, create commands, manage and organize files, store data, and more.
-In this course, we will use JUnit annotations and methods with Java and Selenium to write our tests.
+In this course, we will use JUnit4 annotations and methods with Java and Selenium to write our tests.

 <img src="assets/1.04B.png" alt=Framework Diagram width="650"/>